 Confession: January first is not why I bought a new journal planner.
 Circumstances have changed, and I’m not using the Panda Planner to its full potential.
 Thus the Self Journal.
-Scroll to the bottom if you know you want a Self Journal and just want a discount code.
 The Panda Planner links are affiliate links to Amazon.
 I get a tiny commission, and you get 10% off if you use the code PANDAFAM.

 What are these changed circumstances I hear you ask?
 I’m doing more one-off consulting work and using Calendy for shared scheduling. (it’s excellent, I can share a link, and that person can book their own time on my calendar).
 I’m also going up on the dream of productive time blocking.
 It’s not working, and I’m not sure I can focus on one thing to make it work.
 If I have a mental block on one writing project, it’s more productive to switch projects than to take a hopefully-useful walk to trigger creativity.
 It was a good experiment and one I wish worked, alas.

 So that meant I was leaving swathes of empty space in my Panda Planner and feeling guilty about it.
 Oh, shush.
 I know that’s silly, but I did feel that way.
 Replacing the planner with THIRD in six months and leaving it half-empty is still wasteful.
 I know…sigh.

 I wasn’t going to do the requested unboxing, but I get questions about the different planners and journals.
 Also, I do still feel bad for going through three planners in six months.
 Oh, and I was asked to do one.